batking24/OpenPose-for-2D-Gait-Analysis/README.md

 ## Future work: 3D Gait Analysis

-Additionally, 3D gait analysis offers  more precise, comprehensive insights into an individual's walking pattern, allowing for a detailed assessment of movement inefficiencies and joint mechanics.By visualizing three-dimensional motion, clinicians and therapists can make more informed decisions, leading to improved patient outcomes and more effective treatment interventions.
+Additionally, 3D gait analysis offers  more precise, comprehensive insights into an individual's walking pattern, allowing for a detailed assessment of movement inefficiencies and joint mechanics.
+By visualizing three-dimensional motion, clinicians and therapists can make more informed decisions, leading to improved patient outcomes and more effective treatment interventions.
 Given below are references to further our work to 3D gait analysis: